 However, these activities will help you improve your vocabulary, help you learn how to spell words, and engage your brain on a deeper level.
 You’re not only learning new words; your mind is more open to absorbing things while you’re having fun.
 This makes your brain form more neural connections.

 Use online applications and platforms

-There are several apps dedicated to the Swiss-German language and its dialects that allow you to learn the language as easily and fast as possible.
+There are several apps dedicated to the Swiss German language and its dialects that allow you to learn the language as easily and quickly as possible.
 Some of the best apps are Grüezi Switzerland, utalk Swiss German, Schweizerdeutsch Lernen and Dialäkt Äpp.